 LIST ALL EMPLOYEES

-List All Employees provides the same detail as defined in the Create New Employee Field Descriptions table and shows many employees at once.
+List All Employees provides the same detail as defined in TABLE 7: CREATE NEW EMPLOYEE FIELD DESCRIPTIONS and shows many employees at once.

-Icons on the right side of list provide detailed view, Edit, and Delete functions respectively.
+Icons on the right side of the list provide detailed View, Edit, and Delete functions respectively.

-Create New Employee icon in the bottom left hand of the table will take users to the Create New Employee input screen.
+Create New Employee icon in the bottom left-hand of the table will take users to the Create New Employee input screen.